prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>Image if specified has precedence over baseImage, tag and sha
+<p>Container image name for Prometheus.
+If specified, it takes precedence
+over the <code>spec.baseImage</code>, <code>spec.tag</code> and <code>spec.sha</code> fields.
-combinations.
-Specifying the version is still necessary to ensure the Prometheus Operator knows what version of Prometheus is being configured.</p>
+Specifying <code>spec.version</code> is still necessary to ensure the Prometheus Operator knows which version of Prometheus is being configured.
+If neither <code>spec.image</code> nor <code>spec.baseImage</code> are
+defined, the operator will use the latest upstream version of Prometheus available at the time when the operator was released.</p>
 </td>
 </tr>
 <tr>